pub struct Uart { /* private fields */ }Expand description

 in the output queue is held until CTS is driven low.
 You can also

-manually change the active state of RTS by calling send_stop
+manually change the active state of RTS by calling send_stop and

-is controlling a UART peripheral, enabling hardware flow
+When Uart is controlling a UART peripheral, enabling hardware flow

 control will also configure the RTS and CTS pins.